 I’ve said it before, and I’ll say it again….the BEST ideas come from the readers of this blog!
 Recently Heather emailed me with her “Homemade Shampoo” recipe.
 Now, I have probably read a million “shampoo” recipes that are similar to this before (OK…maybe 500,000), but none of them really “grabbed” me.

 I have posted about a couple in the past.
-Homemade Coconut Milk Shampoo was the first one, way back in August, and it wasn’t a huge hit. :-/ So, I reworked the idea and posted about my REVISED Homemade Coconut Milk Shampoo in March.
-I like THIS version MUCH better and still use it today.
-But everytime I run across something similar to what Heather emailed me about….my interest has been piqued!
+Homemade Coconut Milk Shampoo was the first one and it wasn’t a huge hit.
+So, I reworked the idea and posted about my REVISED Homemade Coconut Milk Shampoo in March.
+I like this version much better and still use it today.
+But every time I run across something similar to what Heather emailed me about….my interest is piqued!

 It’s one of those ideas that seems so crazy that it might actually work!
 Well, guess what?
 It does!
 And I guess I shouldn’t be surprised….because I am a HUGE fan of baking soda!
 I love that there are a bazillion different uses for it (OK…maybe HALF a bazillion) and honestly, I love the way it FEELS.
 I know that might sound kind of strange…but whether it’s on my hands when I’m using my “Miracle Cleaner“ or in my “shampoo” on my hair…I just love the soft feel of it, and how easily it rinses out, leaving only clean behind.